-Example 19.
+Example 21.
 Landscapers must pay sales or use tax on their purchase or rental of equipment (for example, dethatching equipment, product spreading equipment, tree-spades).

-Example 20.
+Example 22.
 Landscapers who make retail sales of lawn care products (for example, fertilizer, grub control, and weed control) can purchase these products tax free for resale purposes and maintain a tax-free inventory.
 The landscaper must pay use tax on those products withdrawn from inventory and used in the course of their lawn care business.

-Example 21.
-Landscapers who are Option 2 contractors must pay the sales tax on their purchase of all building materials (for example, retaining wall blocks) and fixtures (for example, hard-wired pond pumps) that will be annexed or attached to real estate.
-Landscapers who are Option 3 contractors will accrue and remit consumer's use tax on these building materials and fixtures when they are withdrawn from inventory.
+Example 23.
+Landscapers who are Option 2 contractors must pay the sales tax on their purchase of all building materials (for example, retaining wall blocks) and fixtures (for example, hard-wired pond pumps) that they will annex to real estate.
+Landscapers who are Option 3 contractors will accrue and remit use tax on these building materials and fixtures they annex when they are withdrawn from inventory.

 Tax Exempt Purchases.
 Landscapers may purchase tax exempt those items they will resell.
-In addition, landscapers who are Option 1 or Option 3 contractors may also purchase tax free any building materials and fixtures that will be annexed or attached to real property.
+In addition, landscapers who are Option 1 or Option 3 contractors may also purchase tax free any building materials and fixtures that they will annex to real property.

-Example 22.
+Example 24.
 Landscapers may purchase live plants tax exempt if they will resell them to their customers.

-Example 23.
+Example 25.
 Landscapers who are Option 1 or Option 3 contractors may purchase building materials (for example, retaining wall blocks) and fixtures (for example, hard-wired pond pumps) tax free.